Accommodation for Exchange Students

 If you are planning to come to Munich earlier than April 1st (summer semester) or October 1st (winter semester), we would kindly ask you to find a temporary place until your official moving-in date.

-Help for exchange students of other mobility programs (e.g. Erasmus, bilateral agreement etc.)
+Information for Erasmus, bilateral agreement and exchange students of other mobility programs

 Applications for mobility programs such as Erasmus, partner university, bilateral agreement etc. do not include the provision of a room with a tutor supervision program (= Service Package) in a dormitory belonging to the Munich Student Union.
 Accordingly, there is no application procedure.